backstop/backstop-csharp-json-api-client/README.md

 **SimpleApiApplication** is for first time user to get a quick start.
 After specifying a few simple parameters like HOST_NAME, USER_NAME and PASSWORD you will have your first API application running with basic authentication.

-We are currently working on other examples like **DocumentApiApplication**, which demonstrates how to upload and download documents.
+**DocumentApiApplication**, which demonstrates how to upload and download documents.